githublloyd/tf-formatted/README.md

 ### This Terraform code structure is based on a "Terramod" setup.

-It is broken down into 3 main sections per environment;
+It is broken down into 3 main sections per environment (dev, stg, prd);

-1. Network (VPC, AZs, subnets, routing and gateways, bastion host) <br>
+1. Network (VPC, AZs, Subnets, Routing and Gateways, Security Groups) <br>
-2. Compute (EC2, security groups) <br>
+2. Compute (EC2, ALB) <br>
-3. Database (RDS, security groups) <br>
+3. Database (empty for now) <br>

 ### This Terraform repository uses a remote state setup.

 - https://www.terraform.io/docs/backends/types/s3.html

-The root main.tf calls the .tfstate file from a remote AWS S3 bucket.

-This works by adding .tfstate to .gitignore.
-You need to
-> $ terraform init -reconfigure

-This pulls from S3, checking the remote state, providers, and modules to .terraform.
-This can be treated as a temporary .tfstate file.
+The init.tf files in each envrionment folder calls the .tfstate file from a remote AWS S3 bucket.
+This pulls from S3, checking the remote state, providers, and modules to {.terraform}.
+This can be treated as a temporary {.tfstate} file.

+Please ensure the following;

+- [x] S3 bucket isn't publically available
+- [x] Access Key ID and Secret Access Keys are not hardcoded/uploaded
+- [x] .gitignore contains the sufficient files